warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/readme.md

-# Community Content - Aazure Service Fabric
+# Community Content - Azure Service Fabric

 This folder contains content introducing Azure Service Fabric.
 The content is divided into two sessions: